 Key Stage 3

 Both DT and Food and Nutrition are taught in mixed ability groups as part of a creative carousel of subjects.
-During the year students will have 16 – 18 lessons in each area.
+During the year students will have one term in each area.
 There is a spacious and well-equipped workshop, a CAD/CAM room complete with laser cutter, and a large food room.
 To enable students to design and make successfully they learn how to analyse and research existing products, how to communicate their own ideas graphically and how to evaluate their end product.
 Projects in resistant materials are chosen to cover the techniques required to work with wood, metal, plastics and electronics.
 Skills taught include cutting, polishing, measuring, casting and soldering.

 In Food and Nutrition, students are taught how to cook and apply the principles of nutrition and healthy eating so that they will be able to feed themselves now and in later life.
 Using resources from the ‘Licence to cook’ programme the four key areas covered are